HermesHonshappo/Zigbee-module-DIN-mount/README.md

 - in the data on the bottom left:
   - adjust the `Thickness` parameter to increase or decrease the shell thickness.
 By default it is 2mm
   - adjust the `Hole Compensation` depending on your 3D printer tolerance.
-Buy default, it is 0.2mm If the module is too loose in the casing, decrease this value.
+By default, it is 0.2mm If the module is too loose in the casing, decrease this value.
 If the module has trouble getting in the casing, increase this value
 **Before you do this, please check your module measurements!**